 The Omnibus Reconciliation Act of 1989 required that all properties receiving an allocation of Housing Credits after January 1, 1990 are subject to an additional use period that extended the minimum affordability period of credit properties from 15 to 30 years.
-Section 42(h)(6) provides The 1989 Act also provided an option for owners to present a Qualified Contract ("QC") for the acquisition of the property by a prospective buyer that agrees to purchase the property for the "qualified contract price"2.
+Section 42(h)(6) provides an option for owners to present a Qualified Contract ("QC") for the acquisition of the property by a prospective buyer that agrees to purchase the property for the "qualified contract price".
 If the state agency is not able to find a buyer to purchase the building at the "qualified contract price", the additional use period is terminated.